publicclass/express-partials/README.md

 ## Running Tests

-To run the test suite first invoke the following command within the repo, installing the development dependencies:
+To run the test suite first install dependencies with the following command within the repo:

-    $ npm install -d
+    $ npm install

 then run the tests: